HectorGBoissier/CSC8566_IOT_Fall2022/LWM2M/README.md

 ![Leshan Server Start](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/LWM2M/LWM2M/Images/15-leshan-server-started-6.JPG)

-After starting the server, you can then run the leshan client to register your DietPi host on the lwm2m server.
+After starting the server, you can then run the leshan client to register your DietPi host on the lwm2m server by using the command
+    ```
+    java -jar leshan-client-demo/target/leshan-client-demo-*-SNAPSHOT-jar-with-dependencies.jar
+    ```
+.
 This will result on you RPI being registered as a Temperature client end point, which updates every minute:

 ![Leshan Client Registration](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/LWM2M/LWM2M/Images/16-leshan-pi-registration-7.JPG)